lxlovelxc/CV/README.md

-This is the lastest version of My CV (update on 28 June).
+This is the lastest version of My CV (update on June 2025).